alexwilson/frontend/posts/2020-01-15-deploying-static-sites-with-github-actions.md

 One problem: We currently overwrite our history so we can't revert.

-To try and rememdy this I made a small adjustment:
+To try and remedy this I made a small adjustment:

 ```bash
 ## We still checkout the gh-pages branch